 On August 28, 2020, Santa Fe sold its 27-unit apartment complex located in Santa Monica, California for \$15,650,000 and realized a gain on the sale of approximately \$12,043,000.
-The Company included the gain in the calculation of tax provision for the three months ended September 30, 2020.
 Santa Fe will manage its federal and state income tax liability, and anticipates the utilization of its available net operating losses and capital loss carryforwards.
 Santa Fe received net proceeds of \$12,163,000 after selling costs and repayment of InterGroup's RLOC of \$2,985,000 as InterGroup had drawn on its RLOC in July 2018 to pay off the previous Fannie Mae mortgage on the property.
 Furthermore, pursuant to the Contribution Agreement between Santa Fe and InterGroup, Santa Fe paid InterGroup \$662,000 from the sale.
 Santa Fe will not seek a replacement property.